This content has been automatically translated from Ukrainian.

 In fact, the person receives a label simply because their interests seem unusual to someone.

 As a result, a strange situation arises.
 If previously women were criticized for being "too feminine," now they are sometimes criticized for being "not feminine enough."
-In both cases, the assessment is based not on the actual behavior of the person but on someone’s expectations.
+In both cases, the assessment is based not on the person's actual behavior but on someone else's expectations.

-That’s why more and more digital culture researchers urge caution in using the word "pick me."
-It can be appropriate when describing a specific behavioral model, but it easily turns into another universal label when applied without context.
+That is why more and more digital culture researchers urge caution in using the word "pick me."
+It can be appropriate when describing a specific behavior model, but it easily turns into another universal label if applied without context.

 Is Pick Me Girl a psychological term?

-Although the term Pick Me Girl is often encountered in articles, videos, and even journalistic materials today, it’s important to understand: it is not a psychological term and not an official concept used by professionals to describe a person’s personality or mental state.
+Despite the fact that the term Pick Me Girl is often encountered in articles, videos, and even journalistic materials today, it is important to understand: it is not a psychological term and not an official concept used by professionals to describe a person's personality or mental state.

 First and foremost, it is an element of modern internet slang.
-It originated in social media and is used to describe a certain behavioral model, not to assess character or assign any "diagnosis."
+It originated in social media and is used to describe a certain behavior model, not to assess character or to make any "diagnosis."

 Why is this important?